Recently, one of our readers asked if it is possible to disable specific WordPress plugins on the mobile version of their website.

 - Selective mobile plugin loading

-Don’t forget to click on the ‘Save Settings’ button to store your changes.
+Don’t forget to click the ‘Save Settings’ button at the bottom of the page to store your changes.

 Creating a Must-Use Plugin for Plugin Organizer

-Plugin Organizer needs a must-use plugin to work properly.
-It will automatically try to create it for you, but if it fails, then you will have to create it on your own.
+Plugin Organizer needs a must-use (MU) plugin to work properly.
+It will automatically try to create one for you, but if it fails, then you will have to create it on your own.

 Let’s start by checking if the plugin was able to create the MU plugin automatically.

-If you don’t see the plugin or Must-Use plugins link, then this means that the plugin organizer failed to create the file, and you will need to manually do it yourself.
+If you don’t see the ‘Plugin Organizer MU’ plugin or ‘Must-Use’ link, then this means that the plugin organizer failed to create the file, and you will need to do it yourself manually.

 The Plugin Organizer can now use this file to properly manage your plugins on mobile as well as desktop.

-Plugin Organizer also makes it easy to disable individual WordPress plugins for specific posts, pages, user role, and other parameters.
-For more detailed instructions, see our guide on how to use Plugin Organizer to speed up WordPress.
+Plugin Organizer also makes it easy to disable individual WordPress plugins for specific posts, pages, user roles, and other parameters.
+To learn how, you can see our guide on how to use Plugin Organizer to speed up WordPress.